Archive for the 'General' Category

 In addition, the contents of the booklet were customised for the band:

-Read the Raconteurs booklet here.
+Read the Raconteurs Booklet.

 According to a concert-goer (at http://cousinsvinyl.com/2008/dude-check-out-the-merch-raconteurs-and-black-lips-play-the-fillmore-detroit/): ‘I was very curious to see what a Stylophone was.
 The box read “The Original Pocket Electronic Organ”.
 My friend said, “Dude, you’re going to want to get one of these,” as he opened the box.
 It was $40, but worth the money: it’s a working instrument with the Raconteurs logo on it.
 The next day, it was worth $200 online.’
 Mine was a lucky find on eBay, but these can be very expensive when you come across them, usually more than the original $40 price tag.